 Reva Goujon is a leading global strategic analyst who keeps her finger on the pulse of emerging trends across the world.
 Ms. Goujon leads Stratfor's team of analysts and plays an integral role in applying a forward-looking, strategic lens to Stratfor's coverage of global events.
 She is also a prominent speaker, regularly addressing executives and investors at events across the world in a variety of industries, including energy, finance, commercial real estate and agriculture.

 Fred Burton is one of the world's foremost authorities on security and terrorism.
 He oversees Stratfor's analysis of global security developments and consults with clients on security-related issues affecting their business assets or personal safety.
 He also guides the firm's coverage of situations involving terrorism, hostages and hijackings, and plane crashes.
 Before joining Stratfor, Mr. Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.

 Scott Stewart supervises Stratfor's analysis of terrorism and security issues.
 Before joining Stratfor, he was a special agent with the U.S. State Department for 10 years and was involved in hundreds of terrorism investigations.

 Rodger Baker leads Stratfor's analysis of Asia Pacific and South Asia and guides the company's forecasting process.
 A Stratfor analyst since 1997, he has played a pivotal role in developing and refining the company's analytical process, internal training programs and geopolitical framework.

 John Minnich analyzes political, economic and security trends in East Asia.
 His areas of focus include political reform and development in China and Japan, China's energy industry, and maritime tensions in the South and East China seas.

 Mr. Minnich graduated from Cornell University and spent two years living in China, where he studied history and politics at Sichuan University in Chengdu.
-He is currently pursuing a master's in international relations at the University of Chicago.
-He is fluent in Mandarin.
+He holds a master's in international relations from the University of Chicago and is fluent in Mandarin.